SumoLogic/sumologic-kubernetes-collection/deploy/docs/Terraform.md

 #### Processing Rules

-You can add [Processing Rules](https://help.sumologic.com/Manage/Collection/Processing-Rules) to an HTTP source via the values.yaml.
+You can add [Processing Rules](https://help.sumologic.com/Manage/Collection/Processing-Rules) to an HTTP source via values.yaml.
 Below is an example of an exclude rule to filter `DEBUG` log messages.
-All logs from Kubernetes (Systemd, container and custom logs) will have this filter applied.
+All logs from Kubernetes (Systemd, container, and custom logs) will have this filter applied.

 ```yaml
 sumologic: